 If you are currently working as a captive agent and beginning to consider that being an independent agent would offer more opportunities and income potential, this article is for you.
+Also, you can download our step-by-step guide.
 There is nothing wrong with aspirations and a desire for more income and a higher level of success.
 There might be some things that you’ve not considered yet.
 We’ll cover these things and how you can make your transition if you still want to.

 The transition from captive to independent insurance agent means giving up your support system.
 Some insurance agents aren’t ready or willing to do this.
 The insurance company you are working for as a captive agent has handled most of your marketing efforts.
 You may not be able to take your current clients with you.
 Your book of business might have to stay with the company that you’re leaving.